| |

 focused converted pulses or even in the linear focus,

 the system had to be pushed to its very limits.
+For several years DGL organised for the iodine laser

 community international workshops.
 The regular visitors